- Executive Director

-Lorna Candler is the Chief Occupational Education Officer of the Colorado Department of Higher Education; she directs the seven-member governor appointed Private Occupation Board and the Division of Private Occupational Schools (DPOS).
-Ms. Candler has been an attorney for over 20 years and has served the state in various roles; most recently as an Assistant Colorado Attorney General advising DPOS (and other educational and healthcare agencies).
+Lorna Candler directs the seven-member governor appointed Private Occupation Board and the Division of Private Occupational Schools (DPOS).
+Candler has been an attorney for more than 20 years and has served the state in various roles; most recently as an assistant Colorado attorney general advising DPOS (and other educational and healthcare agencies).
 For the past eight years, she has overseen the state authorization of both for-profit and non-profit private occupational education (both degree and certificate programs that are two years or less).
-She has a Bachelor of Arts degree from University of Vermont and a Juris Doctor degree from University of Denver College of Law.
-Ms. Candler is also serving as Vice President on the National Association of School Administrators & Supervisors of Private Schools (NASASPS) Board of Directors.
-She previously served as a Director from 2017 – 2019.
+She has a bachelor of arts degree from the University of Vermont and a juris doctorate degree from University of Denver College of Law.
+Candler is also serving as vice president on the National Association of School Administrators & Supervisors of Private Schools (NASASPS) Board of Directors.
+She previously served as a director from 2017 – 2019.

 Angela P. Baier

-Since 2009, Baier has been responsible for managing Colorado’s 529 College Savings program representing over $5 billion in assets under management and more than 330,000 families.
-In 2012, she was named CEO of CollegeInvest and of College Assist, a federal student loan Guaranty Agency representing over $11.5 billion in student loans.
+Since 2009, Baier has been responsible for managing Colorado’s 529 College Savings program representing more than $5 billion in assets under management and more than 330,000 families.
+In 2012, she was named CEO of CollegeInvest and of College Assist, a federal student loan Guaranty Agency representing more than $11.5 billion in student loans.
 Baier brings over 25 years of senior level management, business development, and marketing expertise to her position.

-Baier’s diverse career consists of 20 years in nonprofit leadership, including serving as CEO of The New York State Zoo and as a Vice President at the Denver Zoo.
-She served as a Hickenlooper Mayoral Appointee for the City & County of Denver – leading the first-ever city branding effort, was the youngest department head in Best Western’s Corporate history, led the nation’s largest retail sponsorship program at Cherry Creek Shopping Center, was a national nonprofit liaison for the Walt Disney Company, and has been host of her own TV and radio shows – appearing with live animals.
+Baier’s diverse career consists of 20 years in nonprofit leadership, including serving as CEO of The New York State Zoo and as a vice president at the Denver Zoo.
+She served as a Hickenlooper mayoral appointee for the City & County of Denver – leading the first-ever city branding effort.
+She was the youngest department head in Best Western’s Corporate history, led the nation’s largest retail sponsorship program at Cherry Creek Shopping Center, was a national nonprofit liaison for the Walt Disney Company, and has been host of her own TV and radio shows – appearing with live animals.